 The Portfolio View helps to consolidate roadmaps from product teams across the company.
 You can also include Marketing, operations, and IT roadmaps if needed.
 Some ProductPlan customers are consolidating a dozen or more roadmaps using the Portfolio View feature.

 The ProductPlan Portfolio View feature allows you to merge multiple roadmaps into a live portfolio view.

-In only a few seconds, anyone, including the VP of Product can aggregate the entire team’s roadmaps into a unified Portfolio View, saving hours of time.
+Anyone, including the VP of Product, can aggregate the entire team’s roadmaps into a unified Portfolio View, saving hours in only a few seconds.
 In addition, if anything in the underlying roadmap changes, the Portfolio View remains up to date.

 Your manager will thank you.